 Magnification of tissues by the endoscope may initially confuse an inexperienced endoscopic surgeon as to the severity of the bleeding.
-A moderate bleed can appear torrential but an inexperienced endoscopic surgeon is welladvised to convert if he have any doubt about his ability to control the situation quickly.
+A moderate bleed can appear torrential but an inexperienced endoscopic surgeon is well advised to convert should he have any doubt about his ability to control the situation quickly.

-- Pressure on the area applied by grasping adjacent tissue and using this to overly and apply gentle pressure onto the area. - Compression with pledget swab if the bleeding is not heavy until hemostasis is achieved by clipping or electrocoagulation and the sucker. - Suction/irrigation to identify the bleeding point prior to securing it. - Underrunning by suture if the bleeding point cannot be identified. - Argon spray coagulation for raw bleeding areas. - Occluding the vessel with graspers before clipping it. - Application of fibrin and other glues or hemostatic agents.
+- Pressure on the area applied by grasping adjacent tissue, and using this to overly and apply gentle pressure on to the area. - Compression with pledget swab if the bleeding is not heavy until hemostasis is achieved by clipping or electrocoagulation and the sucker. - Suction/irrigation to identify the bleeding point prior to securing it. - Under-running by suture if the bleeding point cannot be identified. - Argon spray coagulation for raw bleeding areas. - Occluding the vessel with graspers before clipping it. - Application of fibrin and other glues or hemostatic agents.